This section provides guidance in relation to the inclusion by an organisation of a prohibition of corruption into contracts with business associates.

-- as far as is reasonable, all contracts between the organisation and the business associate contain a prohibition of corruption; and
+- As far as is reasonable, the organisation should require that all contracts between the organisation and the business associate should contain a prohibition of corruption.

-- where it is not reasonable to require the contract to contain such prohibition, that the absence of the prohibition will be a negative factor taken into account in undertaking the relevant risk assessment.
+- Where it is not reasonable for the organisation to require the contract to contain such prohibition, then the absence of the prohibition should be a negative factor taken into account in undertaking the relevant risk assessment.

 This section examines this requirement in two stages:

-- Firstly, when it is reasonable to require such provisions in a contract.
+- Firstly, when it is reasonable for the organisation to require such provisions in a contract.